core-wg/senml-spec/draft-jennings-core-senml-03.md

 attribute with a value of type number.
 The object MAY contain other attribute value pairs.

-The objects MAY include the "n", "u", and "sv" attributes are of type string, the "t" and "ut" attributes are of type number, the "bv" attribute is of type boolean, and the "v" and "s" attributes are of type floating point for the SenML atributes defined in the table above.
+The objects MAY include the "n", "u", and "vs" attributes are of type string, the "t" and "ut" attributes are of type number, the "vb" attribute is of type boolean, and the "v" and "s" attributes are of type floating point for the SenML atributes defined in the table above.
 All the attributes are optional, but as specified in {{semant}}, one of the "v", "vs", or "vb" attributes MUST appear unless the "s" attribute is also present in Records that represent a measurement.
-The "v", and "sv", and "bv" attributes MUST NOT appear together in the same object.
+The "v", and "vs", and "vb" attributes MUST NOT appear together in the same object.

 Systems receiving measurements MUST be able to process the range of floating